 Extreme caution should be used to avoid scratches or gouges on the surface of the tool.
-These areas create a stress concentration Metal-to-Metal Contact point, thus weakening the tool.
+These areas create a stress concentration metal-to-metal contact point, thus weakening the tool.

 Another form of metal-to-metal contact is galling, which usually occurs from the lack of lubrication.
-Special care should be taken to keep the tool shank lubricated every two (2) to three (3) hours.
+Special care should be taken to lubricate the tool shaft every two to three hours.

 Steel failures that were caused by surface damage take two main forms.
 The simplest form is caused by deep scratches on working steel surface.
-The broken surface has a shell pattern around the starting point of failure, similar to the one in the fatigue failure.
+The broken surface has a shell pattern around the starting point of failure, similar to fatigue failure.
 The other parts of the broken surface are brittle.
-These failures work slowly through the steel until it suddenly parts completely.
+These failures work slowly through the steel until it suddenly fails completely.

-The second form of failure caused by surface damage occurs when there are deep scratches on working steel surface and there was also excessive bending stress.
-The broken surface also shows the shell pattern, but the other parts of the broken surface are brittle and usually have a "lip" like that in a stress failure.
+The second form surface damage failure occurs when there are deep scratches on working steel surface and there was also excessive bending stress.
+The broken surface also shows the shell pattern, but the other parts of the broken surface are brittle and usually have a "lip", like that in a stress failure.